shafayetShafee/nameref/README.md

 ## Example

 Here is the source code for a example: [example.qmd](example.qmd), containing the above all examples together in one place and the [live demo](https://shafayetshafee.github.io/nameref/example.html) of the rendered document in HTML output format.

+## Limitations

+This filter does not work across chapters of Book for now.
+It works within a chapter but does not across, that is, you can not `nameref` a section (or image/table) in one chapter from another chapter.
+This is because, as per my knowledge, quarto filter applies to each chapter qmd file separately and I do not know how to make it work for all chapter qmd files at once.
+So if anybody knows this, [please let me know](https://github.com/shafayetShafee/nameref/pulls).